 - Health and safety

-• Land and natural resource rights acquisition and management
+- Land and natural resource rights acquisition and management

 - Grievance mechanisms

 - Children’s rights (relevant to the forest sector).

-Actions related to our highest priority human rights in 2019 included:
+Actions related to our highest priority human rights in 2020 included:

 Health and safety

-In Guangxi province, China, we continued to focus on road safety in rural areas in 2019.
-For more information, see page 24.
+In Guangxi province, China, we continued to focus on road safety in rural areas in 2020.
+For more information, see page 26.

 For several years, Stora Enso has been monitoring labour rights in its bagasse supply chain in the United States to ensure that working hour schedules do not have adverse impacts on contractor health and safety.
-For more information, see page 63.
+For more information, see page 62.

 Land and natural resource rights acquisition and management

 Some of the indigenous communities are calling for the expansion of the Barra Velha Indian Reserve.
-The extension would include hundreds of land properties, including 3 219 hectares of land acquired by Veracel before the indigenous peoples first made claim to the land.
-At the end of 2019, this case was still being processed by the regional federal court.
+The extension would cover hundreds of land properties, including 3 219 hectares of land acquired by Veracel before the indigenous peoples first made claim to the land.
+At the end of 2020, this case was still being processed by the regional federal court.
 Veracel remains committed to fully comply with the court’s eventual decision.